endpot/ImageX/README.md

 # ImageX
-A free image host built with laravel and adminlte
+A free image host built with laravel and B2